 - 1. Study time varying Maxwell equations and their applications in electromagnetic problems - 2.
 Determine the relationship between time varying electric and magnetic field and electromotive force - 3.
-Use Maxwell equation to describe the propagation of electromagnetic waves - 4.
-Demonstrate the reflection and refraction of waves at boundaries
+Use Maxwell equation to describe the propagation of electromagnetic waves in vaccum - 4.
+Show how waves propagate in dielectrics and lossy media - 5.
+Demonstrate the reflection and refraction of waves at boundaries - 6.
+Aware of antenna parameter considerations.